chalatz/tours/pages/partners/santorini_privatetours_shoreexcursions.md

 title: Santorini Private Tours.

+subtitles:
-subtitle: Santorini private shore excursions.
+  - Santorini private shore excursions.
 Santorini Greece Tours

-subtitle2: Dimitris Nikolaidis
+  - Dimitris Nikolaidis

 ---
 We are a personalized company with dedicated staff who are very experienced in Private and Exclusive Tours in Santorini.
 Our vehicles are new, fully air-conditioned and very comfortable.
 Over the years we have developed a superb reputation for safety, punctuality, courtesy, customer service and friendliness.
 Not to mention our record of maintenance and cleanliness of our vehicles.